CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

         * Individual alerts can now be hidden from the dashboard.
         * Office 365 alerts are data dependent.
 If there is no data coming under this index, then the following alerts will not populate notable events:
             * Currently not Operational O365 Services
-            * Currently Disabled/Stopped Sophos Services
+            * Currently Disabled/Stopped Sophos Endpoint Protection Services
-            * Currently Stopped/Disabled Sophos RealTime Protection
+            * Currently Stopped/Disabled Sophos Endpoint Protection RealTime Protection
             * Currently Disabled/Stopped Windows Defender Services
             * Currently Stopped/Disabled Windows Defender RealTime Protection
     * Tenable Dashboard